 5. I Drive People Away.

 I had my empath epiphany at a roller-skating party.
 A stranger fell and broke her arm.
 I began to sob and shake.
 I was incoherent.
-I felt her arm pain, shock and fright.
-My friends felt sorry for her, but were horrified by my reaction.
-One said, “Mar, you really take the gospel injunction to ‘bear one another’s burdens’ seriously!”
+I felt her arm pain, shock, and fright.
+My friends felt sorry for her but were horrified by my reaction.
+One said, “Mar, you really take the gospel injunction to ‘bear one another’s burden’ seriously!”
 They acted wary of me after that.
 And these were friends.